magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ## Porting to Reagent.
 Step 5: Passing data to Components

-Let's create in React the `Comment` component, which will depend on the data passed in from its parent (i.e. `ComponentList`).
+Let's now create a `Comment` component, which will depend on the data passed in from its parent (i.e. `ComponentList`).

 ```js